NAME AND LOCATION

 a.
 When practicable, there shall be an annual MCAA Symposium.

 b.
-The purpose of the MCAA Annual Symposium is to support the MCAA missions; to include recognizing professional excellence in Marine Corps Aviation, and to provide a forum promoting camaraderie among members.
+The purpose of the MCAA Annual Symposium is to support the MCAA mission; to include recognizing professional excellence in Marine Corps aviation, and to provide a forum promoting camaraderie among members.

 c.
 The Association will make every effort to fund the travel and attendance at the Symposium events for the spouse or one guest of all of Award Winners.